LegacyP0/apt/readme.md

-Here is a `README.md` description for your GitHub repository, translated into English:

----

 # iOS Legacy Tweaks Repository

 Originally created to fix WeeLoaderPreference for using Lockinfo on iOS 6, this repository now also includes important and hard-to-find tweaks from the iOS 3/4/5/6 era.
 Sometimes these tweaks come from pirate sources, but it is impossible to pay for them today as the developers have either disappeared or no longer respond to requests.
 Thanks, ModMyi!